kyma-project/cli/docs/gen-docs/kyma_alpha_deploy.md

 Use this command to deploy, upgrade, or adapt Kyma on a running Kubernetes cluster.

 Usage Examples:
-  Install Kyma using your own domain name
+  Deploy Kyma using your own domain name
     You must provide the certificate and key as files.
     If you don't have a certificate yet, you can create a self-signed certificate and key: openssl req -x509 -newkey rsa:4096 -keyout key.pem -out crt.pem -days 365 Then, pass the certificate files to the deploy command: kyma alpha deploy --domain {DOMAIN} --tls-cert crt.pem --tls-key key.pem

-  Install Kyma from specific source:
+  Deploy Kyma from specific source:
-    - Install from a specific version, such as 1.19.1: kyma alpha deploy --source=1.19.1
+    - Deploy from a specific version, such as 1.19.1: kyma alpha deploy --source=1.19.1
     - Build Kyma from local sources and deploy on remote cluster: kyma alpha deploy --source=local